-- FIRST OFFENDER (FOT) -a four-hour curriculum covering traffic safety rules and consequences, including laws on seat belts, child restraint, speeding, DUI and most commonly committed traffic offenses. - ALIVE AT 25 (A25, 4-Hour)-designed to reduce risk-taking behavior such as driving distracted of young people 15-24 years of age and utilizes video tapes and group discussions. - DEFENSIVE DRIVING (DDC, 4-Hour)-certified by the National Safety Council, this course teaches the importance of safety belts and other restraints, dangers of speeding, proper following distance and effects of alcohol and drugs. - DEFENSIVE DRIVING (DDC, 8-Hour) -a more intensive version of the 4-hour course with emphasis on preventing traffic deaths and injuries. - ATTITUDINAL DYNAMICS OF DRIVING (ADD, 8-Hour) -an intense 8-hour curriculum in group format that addresses mental health and attitude as they affect the ability to safely operate a vehicle. - DRIVERS LICENSE REINSTATEMENT CLASS (DLR, 2-HOUR) a tutorial class, utilizing the students own driving history and state reinstatement letter.
-The purpose of the class is to devise a viable plan of action for each student to follow.
-Since each legal situation is unique, the plans are custom written for each individual.
-Ongoing counseling is offered for individuals who have a combination of both state and county fees to satisfy before reinstatement.
+- FIRST OFFENDER (FOT) -a four-hour curriculum covering traffic safety rules and consequences, including laws on seat belts, child restraint, speeding, DUI and most commonly committed traffic offenses.

+ALIVE AT 25 (A25, 4-Hour)-designed to reduce risk-taking behavior such as driving distracted among people 15-24 years of age and utilizes embedded video and group discussions.

+DEFENSIVE DRIVING (DDC, 4-Hour)-certified by the National Safety Council, this course teaches the importance of safety belts and other restraints, dangers of speeding, proper following distance and effects of alcohol and drugs.

+DEFENSIVE DRIVING (DDC, 8-Hour) -a more intensive version of the 4-hour course with emphasis on preventing traffic deaths and injuries.

+- deaths and injuries.

+ATTITUDINAL DYNAMICS OF DRIVING (ADD, 8-Hour) -an intense 8-hour curriculum in group format that addresses men- - tal health and attitude as they affect the ability to safely operate a vehicle.

+DRIVERS LICENSE REINSTATEMENT CLASS (DLR, 2-HOUR) a tutorial class, utilizing the students own driving history and state reinstatement letter.
+The purpose of the class is to devise a viable plan of action for each student to follow for driver's license reinstatement.
+Ongoing counseling is offered for individuals with complex cases.